amc5/applied-data-analysis/module-09/module-09.md

 <img src="img/one-sample-Z.svg" width="150px"/>

-Or, to use our variables fr0m above...
+Or, to use our variables from above...

 ``` r
 > z <- (m - mu)/sem